iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 theme: 'blue'
 ---

-_Using Tailwind is already a highly debated topic, I would like to emphasize that the following statements are my opinion based on my experience._
+_Using Tailwind is already a highly debated topic, I would like to emphasize that the following statements are just my and based on my experience.
+I hope you'll learn something_

 There has been, and probably always will be, a lot of discussion about using Tailwind for styling.
 Some people will say it’s bad, simply because it makes your code look ugly and messy, resulting in code that’s harder to read.
-Also ignoring principles like separation of concern is a big downside for people arguing against Tailwind.
+Also ignoring principles like separation of concerns is a big downside for people arguing against Tailwind.

 And honestly, I get it.
 When I saw Tailwind for the first time, I hated it as well.
-Next to the above concerns, I also felt like I had to learn a new language, and found myself revisiting their documentation to find specific classnames that weren't as intuitive as I hoped.
-Regardless I gave it a try and fell in love with my increased productivity and the overall DX Tailwind brought to my workflows.
+Next to the above concerns, I also felt like I had to learn a new language, and found myself revisiting their documentation to find specific classes that weren't as intuitive as I hoped.
+Regardless I gave it a try and fell in love with my increased productivity and the overall increase in developer experience (DX) Tailwind brought to my workflows.

-### Separation of Concern
+### Separation of concerns

-Instead of decoupling HTML and CSS by using semantic classes (like `.button` or `.nav` or extending it with (for example) the [Block Element Modifer](https://getbem.com/introduction/) (or BEM for short) `.button—prev` or `.nav__button`), writing Atomic CSS is focused on encapsulation.
+What most of us used to do was decouple HTML and CSS by using semantic classes, whereas writing Atomic CSS is focused on encapsulation with utility classes.
+So instead of creating a `.button` or `.nav` class or improving your classes with for example [Block Element Modifiers](https://getbem.com/introduction/) (BEM for short) `.button—prev` or `.nav__button`, you'd rather write something like `<button class="bg-black text-white font-bold" />`.
 This means worrying about accidentally breaking something because you removed a rule in your `.button` class can be considered history.
 Every element has its own classes that only apply to that specific element, one of the basic principles of Atomic CSS.

 Whether you use Angular, React, Svelte or Vue, because of the encapsulated styling Tailwind goes very well with every components-based framework.
 Consider using React, where JSX is the way to use an XML-like syntax within your Javascript.
-Separation of concern already is not the top priority because of JSX with your business logic.
+Separation of concerns already is not the top priority because of mixing JSX with your business logic.
 As Adam Wathan (creator of Tailwind) also mentioned in his blog post ["CSS Utility Classes and 'Separation of Concerns'"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/), you might end up with a CSS file similar to the following, making your CSS represent a big part of your HTML structure:

 ```css
 .author-bio {